MESAHub/mesa-website/02-prereqs.markdown

 echo $MESA_DIR
 ```

-+ What is the error message you recieved?
++ What error message did you recieve?
 In addition, please attach
 the full `$MESA_DIR/build.log` file.

 If the error message you received was `./build_and_test FAILED` also
 attach the file `$MESA_DIR/MODULE/test/tmp.txt`, where `MODULE` is
 replaced with the name of the module that failed.
 The name of the
 module that failed should be printed on the line before the
-./build_and_test message was printed.
+`./build_and_test` message was printed.

-If the file tmp.txt file does not exist in the folder then run the tester program
+If the file `tmp.txt` does not exist in the folder then run the `tester` program

     ./tester 2>&1 | tee tester.log

-and also attach tester.log file to your mesa-users message.
+and also attach `tester.log` file to your mesa-users message.
 If the
-tester program does not exist, state that in your message.
+tester program does not exist, say so in your message.